-Congress passes bill to fund Capitol security, Afghan visas
+Biden signs bill to fund Capitol security, Afghan visas

 The money for the Capitol — including for police salaries, the National Guard and to better secure windows and doors around the building — comes more than six months after the insurrection by former President Donald Trump’s supporters.
 The broad support in both chambers is a rare note of agreement between the two parties in response to the attack, as many Republicans still loyal to Trump have avoided the subject.
 The former president’s loyalists brutally beat police and hundreds of them broke into the building, interrupting the certification of Biden’s election win.

-Democrats have said that if Congress didn’t pass the bill, money would start running out for officers’ salaries by August and that the National Guard might have to cancel some training programs.
+Democrats had said that if Congress didn’t pass the bill, money would start running out for officers’ salaries by August and that the National Guard might have to cancel some training programs.

 “We can’t let that happen,” Senate Majority Leader Chuck Schumer said before the vote.
 He said the agreement “shouldn’t have taken this long” but that passing the legislation is living up to Congress’ responsibility to keep the Capitol safe “and to make sure that the people who risk their lives for us and protect us get the help they need.”

 The bill’s passage comes after four police officers who fought off the rioters in the Jan.
 6 attack testified in an emotional House hearing on Tuesday and detailed the “medieval” battle in which they were beaten and verbally assaulted.
-House Speaker Nancy Pelosi suggested on Wednesday that the hearing had perhaps “jarred the Senate to move in a bipartisan way to pass this legislation.”
+House Speaker Nancy Pelosi suggested Wednesday that the hearing had perhaps “jarred the Senate to move in a bipartisan way to pass this legislation.”

 The more generous bill narrowly passed the House in May, but no Republicans supported it and some liberal Democrats voted against it as well.
 On Thursday, only 11 Republicans and Democrats opposed it.